feedreader/pluto/opmlparser/README.md

 ## License

-The `opml` scripts are dedicated to the public domain.
+The `opmlparser` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.

 ## Questions?
 Comments?